NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 in a smaller weight being used.

-Then, the option ``--heights-from-dem-robust-threshold`` ensures that the errors when comparing to the DEM plateau at a certain level and do not dominate the problem.
+Then, the option ``--heights-from-dem-robust-threshold`` ensures that the weighted differences defined earlier when comparing to the DEM plateau at a certain level and do not dominate the problem.
 Below we set this to 0.1, which is smaller than the ``--robust-threshold`` value of 0.5 which is used to control the reprojection error.
 Some experimentation with this weight and threshold may be needed.

 Here is an example, and note that, as in the earlier section, we assume that the cameras and the terrain are already aligned::